jasonbarry/react-forex-price/README.md

 The Fixer API will only be consulted once per user per unique base currency per day, no matter how many `WorldPrice` instances you have per page.

 The data is cached via localStorage if available, falling back to memory.

+If the API cannot be reached, the amount is displayed in the base currency (formatted, but not converted).

 ### Supported currencies